bumoproject/bumo-docs-en/docs/open_community_governance_initiative.md

 Validating nodes | Validating nodes are physical nodes for BUfirework consensus and block packaging | 19 Ecological nodes| Ecological nodes are virtual nodes for building the BUMO ecosystem with their social or public influence| 21
 Users | Holders of the token, who have accounts on the BUMO chain and are eligible to campaign, vote, and sponsor node co-funding projects |
-Foundation| The BUMO Foundation, the initiator of this event, will transfer the highest authority of the BUMO public chain to the Node Committee after this event, and has the final right to interpret the rules related to this initiative during the implementation of this initiative
+Foundation| The BUMO Foundation, the initiator of this event, will transfer the highest authority of the BUMO public chain to the Node Committee after this event, and has the final right to interpret the rules related to this program during the implementation of this program
 Committee | The node committee is formed by the super nodes.
 After the campaign is completed, the top 3 validating nodes and the top 2 ecological nodes form the node committee.
 Later, the BUMO Node Committee replaces the BUMO Foundation as the highest governing authority for the BUMO public chain ecosystem|